InfuseAI/primehub-site/docs/tasks/howto-resize-vol.md

   <span class="tooltiptext">Applicable to Enterprise tier only</span>
 </div>

 As an operator, I may need to resize a volume.
-This document describes how to resize the usage of user volumes, group volumes, and PV dataset volumes.
+This document describes how to resize the usage of user volumes, group volumes, and PV data volumes.

 > **Caution**: The volume size can only be **increased** and cannot be rolled back after resizing.